-Initial Indications for BBI-825 May Represent a Total Addressable Population of Nearly 20,000 New Patients in the United States, the European Union, and Japan Each Year, with Indication Expansion Possibility of 30,000 Additional New Patients
+Initial Indications for BBI-825 May Represent a Total Addressable Population of 7,000 New Patients in the United States Each Year, with Indication Expansion Possibility of 12,000 Additional New Patients drug discovery efforts.
+This kinesin is involved with ecDNA segregation during cellular division and leverages the fact that ecDNA, unlike chromosomes, lack centromeres.